-Metatarsalgia is essentially pain or inflammation in the ball of the foot, from impact to one of the metatarsal bones.
+Metatarsalgia is pain or inflammation in the ball of the foot resulting from impact to one of the metatarsal bones.
 This injury is common for athletes who engage in high impact sports.
-It can be a regular issue for runners since we are putting so much strain on our feet.
+It can be a regular issue for runners, since we put so much strain on our feet.

 Top 3 Best and Favorites

-The Ghost 11 has a midsole foam that keeps the shoe very lightweight and provides great shock absorption and improved bounce.
+The Ghost 13 has a midsole foam that keeps the shoe very lightweight yet provides great shock absorption and improved bounce.
 This midsole foam disperses the impact on the foot more evenly so that each foot strike is easily transitioned right into the next.
-This feature was appreciated the most by heel-strike runners, over mid or forefront foot strikers.
+This feature was appreciated especially by heel-strike runners, who benefit the most from extra cushioning.

-The traction on the Ghost 11 is also a great feature.
-The outsole is great for runners on a variety of terrains, including gravel and mud, and also performs well in the rain.
+The traction on the Ghost 13 is also a great feature.
+The outsole grips well on a variety of terrains, including gravel and mud, and also performs well in the rain.

-The Ghost 11 has an improved upper mesh than previous models which supports the heel and midfoot better.
-While at the same time, the forefoot mesh is left a little looser to allow more room in the toe box and improved breathability.
+An improved upper mesh wraps the foot to support the heel and midfoot better.
+At the same time, the forefoot mesh is left a little looser to allow more room in the toe box and improve breathability.